Store credit cards are a big deal during the holiday shopping season.

 The final drawback to store cards is that they don’t offer the same level of benefits that regular credit cards do.

-For example, the Chase Freedom Unlimited is part of the Visa Signature benefits program, which means you get car rental insurance, extended warranties, purchase protection, a concierge service and travel accident insurance for free.
+For example, the Chase Freedom Unlimited is part of the Visa Signature benefits program, which means you get car rental insurance, extended warranties, and purchase protection.

 Store credit cards don’t offer these benefits.
-You’ll get extended merchandise return time frames and early access to Black Friday deals, but that’s usually the extent of it.
+You’ll get extended merchandise return time frames and early access to Black Friday deals, as is the case with the Target store credit card, but that’s usually the extent of it.

-Examples of How Non-Store Credit Cards Can Be Better Than Store Credit Cards
+Examples of How Regular Credit Cards Can Be Better Than Store Credit Cards

 Earlier we mentioned that credit cards have shopping portals through which you can purchase merchandise and get discounts at stores like Gap.
 Sometimes the Discover discounts you get at Gap are better than the discounts you get by using the Gap card.